-Lectures 4 Tutorial ( 0 Practical 0 Credits 3 Continuous Internal As sessment : 50 Semester End Exa mination n (3 Hours) 50
+Lectures 4 Tutorial 0 Practical 0 Credits 3 Continuous l Continuous Internal Assessment 50 Semester End Exa Semester End Examination (3 Hours) 50

-- To enable the students to acquire the knowledge of ground improvement techniques and their modification, suitability, feasibility and desirability, various methods of insitu densification in granular soils - > To enable the students to understand various methods of in-situ densification in cohesive soils, principles of reinforced earth and design of reinforced earth walls. - To impart the students' knowledge of geotextiles and their functions, applications and Tests, various methods of mechanical stabilization. - To enable the students to understand various methods of cement stabilization, various methods of lime and bitumen stabilization.
+- 1. To enable the students to acquire the knowledge of ground improvement techniques andtheir modification, suitability, feasibility and desirability, various methods of in-situ densification in granular soils - 2.
+To enable the students to understand various methods of in-situ densification in cohesivesoils, principles of reinforced earth and design of reinforced earth walls. - 3.
+To impart the students knowledge of geotextiles and their functions, applications and Tests, various methods of mechanical stabilization. - 4.
+To enable the students to understand various methods of cement stabilization, various methods of lime and bitumen stabilization.